 External piles occur near the anus and are covered by very sensitive skin.
 Symptoms include painful swelling or a hard lump around the anus after a blood clot forms.

-Treatment methods for piles
+Treatment for piles (haemorrhoids)

 Stool softeners and fibre supplements may be recommended to ease bowel movement, while venotonic agents serve to reduce congestion in the piles.
 It is also important to drink sufficient fluids to remain hydrated.

 To soothe pain, creams, ointments and cold packs can be used.
 A sitz bath, where one’s anus and buttocks are temporarily submerged in salt water, can provide soothing relief and reduce any swelling in prolapsed piles.

 In more severe cases, the haemorrhoids have to be surgically removed.
-The latest technique is stapled haemorrhoidectomy, where a specialised stapler is used instead of laser excision.
+The technique is stapled haemorrhoidectomy, where a specialised stapler is used instead of laser excision.

-- Avoid straining during bowel movement.
+Avoid straining during bowel movement.